nodezoo/nodezoo-workshop/README.md

 This sequence of commands downloads the branch into your local clone of your fork.
 You can then push your changes back to your own fork.

+One you have downloaded all the branches, you can switch between them, across all microservice repositories using the `iteration.sh` script:

+``sh
+$ ./interation.sh i00 # moves all to iteration 00
+$ ./interation.sh i01 # moves all to iteration 01
+... etc.
+``

 In each branch, you always need to

 ```sh